MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/create-app-store-listings.md

 Enter the URL of the web page where your customers can go for support on your app, or an email address that customers can contact for support.

+> [!IMPORTANT]
-**Important**  Microsoft doesn't provide your customers with support for your app.
+> Microsoft doesn't provide your customers with support for your app.